Transactions

 , used to query the USDT balance of this contract

-The above four codes respectively correspond to the internal transactions queried through TRONSCAN or through the API interface.
+The above four parts of code respectively correspond to the internal transactions queried through TRONSCAN or through the API interface.

-Internal transactions can provide some vital information for your users.
-Here are a few use cases where internal transaction information can be used inside a dApp:
+Internal transactions can provide some vital information for you.
+Here are a few use cases where internal transaction information can be used inside a DApp:

 - Smart Contract Monitoring - Your deployed smart contract can interact with other contracts via internal transactions.
 To know when and which contracts it interacts with, you can monitor your smart contract address for any internal transactions.